 London-based.
 Strong strategic thinking and excellent case study presentation.
 Their work for Wise and Habito shows they understand how to build brands that perform commercially, not just aesthetically.
 They lead with outcome metrics, which tells you something about how they think.

-Best for: Series B+ companies that need a brand with serious strategic depth.
 Watch out for: Timelines can run long.
 Budget starts higher than most seed-stage companies can justify.
 The process is thorough, which is a strength, but it means you're looking at months, not weeks.

 Koto